Anti-Raid/splashtail/README.md

 ## IPC Notes

 - IPC uses the ``mredis.LauncherCmd`` type from ``mewld`` (``import mredis "github.com/cheesycod/mewld/redis"``)
-- ``Args`` should be used to send arguments such as Task ID/Name etc.
+- ``Args`` should be used to send arguments for the IPC command
 - ``Output`` should be used to send arbitrary data to IPC

+Note that the jobserver has a custom HTTP-based API for managing tasks